 Inspectors should sample bolts, nuts, and washers in accordance with the Sampling Guide and deliver them to Materials Group for testing.
-Make sure the contractor orders extra hardware so the correct number of samples can be taken without leaving the project short.
-Samples should be obtained at random, from the delivered stockpile onsite, by the ADOT field inspector.
-Designated samples provided by the contractor or manufacturer should not be permitted.
+Make sure the Contractor orders extra hardware so the correct number of samples can be taken without leaving the project short.